web-design-and-development-at-tstc/wdd-raspberry-pi/imed-2349/ubuntu-server-macos.md

 - To verify that the SSH server is running, run the command `sudo systemctl status ssh`.
 You should see in the output the message `Active: active (running)`.

+## Connect to Raspberry Pi using SSH

+For the rest of the installation and setup process, you need to remote into your Raspberry Pi using an SSH client.
+An SSH client is built into the macOS, so all you need to do is open up the Terminal window.
+You do this by going to `Finder -> Applications -> Utilities -> Terminal`.

+- In the Terminal window, run the command `ssh ubuntu@IP_ADDRESS` where you will replace the words IP_ADDRESS with the IP address you wrote down earlier and hit Enter.

+- The first time you try to connect to your Raspberry Pi remotely via the Terminal, you will get a message that the authenticity of host IP_ADDRESS can't be established and a ECDSA key fingerprint.
+It will ask you if you want to continue connecting.
+Type in `Yes` and hit Enter.

+- This will generate a warning that the IP_ADDRESS (ECSDA) has been permanently added to the list of known hosts and then will ask for your password.
+Enter the password for the Ubuntu user on the Raspberry Pi (remember you won't be able to see any characters on screen as you enter the password).

+- You know you have been successfully connected to the remote Ubuntu Server When you see the message "Welcome to Ubuntu 19.10" along with additional information.
+Your other visual clue that you are successfully connected is you Terminal window now shows the user as ubuntu@raspberrypi-WDD-jdoe (ubuntu@HOSTNAME) instead of username@name_of_computer.
+The terminal also changes the color of a remote user to lime green whereas the local user is in white.
+Now anything you do in the Terminal window until we exit will be performed on the Ubuntu Server running on the Raspberry Pi instead of on the Mac computer.

 ## Install Fail2Ban

 Fail2Ban blocks suspicious requests that come from the Internet.
 It will block the IP address if there are too many attempts to guess the password.